Desjardins slashes price target on Algonquin Power & Utilities Corp [AQN] – find out why.

-Algonquin Power & Utilities Corp [NYSE: AQN] jumped around 0.23 points on Wednesday, while shares priced at $6.25 at the close of the session, up 3.82%.
+Algonquin Power & Utilities Corp [NYSE: AQN] gained 0.32% on the last trading session, reaching $6.23 price per share at the time.
 The company report on March 26, 2024 at 9:29 PM that Algonquin Power & Utilities Corp.
 Announces Successful Remarketing of 1.18% Senior Notes due 2026.

 Algonquin Power & Utilities Corp. (“AQN” or the “Company”) (TSX: AQN) (NYSE: AQN) announced today that it has successfully remarketed its U.S.$1,150,000,000 aggregate principal amount of 1.18% Senior Notes due June 15, 2026 (the “Notes”).
 The optional remarketing was conducted pursuant to the terms of a remarketing agreement dated February 29, 2024.
 The Notes were originally issued in June 2021 as a component of the Company’s corporate units (the “Corporate Units”).